CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/06- RAG Implementation with Azure OpenAI.md

 ## Exercise 6: RAG Implementation with Azure OpenAI

-In this exercise, we will implement a **Retrieval-Augmented Generation (RAG) system** in Microsoft Fabric by utilizing a **Fabric SQL database** as the **vector store**, Azure OpenAI for text embeddings, and the GPT-4 model to enhance natural language queries and responses.
+Contoso developers have been tasked with creating an online shopping copilot for their website in a very short time.
+So, how can you help achieve that?
+Well, in this exercise, you will implement a **Retrieval-Augmented Generation (RAG) system** in Microsoft Fabric.
+You will use a **Microsoft Fabric SQL Database** as the **vector store**, Azure OpenAI for **text embeddings**, and the GPT-4 model to enhance **natural language queries and responses**.
+This way, you will help Contoso implement a personal shopper like experience on their online website!

+---
+>**Note:** Follow the steps provided in the task below.
+The Click-by-Click is available as a backup option in case of any technical issues preventing you from performing the lab in the actual environment.Before starting this exercise, open a backup Click-by-Click using the following hyperlink in a new tab, then return to the browser.[Click-by-Click](https://regale.cloud/Microsoft/play/4457/06-rag-implementation-with-azure-openai#/0/0)
+---

 ### Task 6.1: AI-Powered Recommendations with Vector Search